chrispoturalski/README-generator/README.md

 ## Instructions

-run a function to download inquirer
+Our first step is that we had to create a function and download inquirer.

 ## Usage